 On the expenses side of things, you’ll also save yourself a ton of money: You can reduce your tax bill by claiming any eligible expenses against your side hustle income.
-Whether you DIY using a tool like Simpletax like I did this year, or work with a pro-fresh-inal accountant, having clear records of what you spent, and when, on which categories in your business, is going to make someone’s job way faster.
+Whether you DIY using a tool like Simpletax like I do every year, or work with a pro accountant, having clear records of what you spent and when, on which categories in your business, is going to make someone’s job way faster.

 If it’s yours?
 Amazing.

 If it’s your accountant’s?
 Guess who just became their favourite client.

 Everyone loves being the favourite, you guys.

 Yes, I was that girl in school, I hope we can still be friends.

 I’ve written about this before, but investing in yourself —and in your side hustle—is one of the highest value things you can spend money on if you do it in a smart way.

 Think about “regular” investing.
 To really do it well, you need to understand how a business makes money, and how it’s performing, right?
 Well, there’s no business you’ll ever know more about than yours.
 If you do your research and know that a specific type of spending will help boost your business, you’re probably right.

 The way I’ve handled it this year is that I set aside a specific percentage of my earnings from my side hustle to cover my expenses, and invest back into the blog.
 For every invoice that gets paid, I put 20% of it into a separate savings account for expenses.